aplteam/Tatin/docs/InstallingTheTatinServer.md

 There is a separate document available that discusses how to do this: RunDyalogBehindApache.html

-In case you hide the Tatin Server behind, say, an Apache server, there might be no need to use encryption (https) except avoiding security warnings from browser, in case users access the Tatin Server also with a browser.
+In case you hide the Tatin Server behind, say, an Apache server, on the same machine there might be no need to use encryption (https).

+## The `[MSG]` section

+This section can be useful in case you want to inject a message into every HTML page delivered by Tatin.

+A typical application is the announcement of down time due to maintanance.

+In case `Text` is not empty it is injected as `<div><p>{text}</p>?</div>`.
+If CSS is not empty it is injected into the `<div>`.

+## The `[APP]` section {#the_app_section}

+This section tells Plodder where to find the application-specific logic (Tatin).

+* `Context`

+   This defines the namespace all Tatin-specific handlers live in.

+* The `On*` handlers

+  These are the Tatin-specific entry points.
+You might want to add something to `OnHouseKeeping`, or add a handler `OnHeader`, but that is pretty unsual.

 ## How to start the Tatin server

-After having made the necessary adjustments in the INI file you could of course simply start an instance of Dyalog 18.0 Unicode or better with ample memory, and load the workspace.
+After having made the necessary adjustments in the INI file you could of course simply start an instance of Dyalog with ample memory, and load the workspace.

 Most errors that could occur (bugs in Tatin etc.) are trapped and will return a 500 (Internal Server Error) but not prevent the server from running.
 However, there are errors that might bring the server down like an aplcore or a WS FULL.